microsoft/vscode-docs/docs/remote/remote-overview.md

 ## Getting started

 > **Dogfooding Notes (UPDATED):**
 > 1. You currently need to install a private versions of the VS Code Remote Development extensions.
-Go get started first download [Visual Studio Code - Insiders](https://code.visualstudio.com/insiders).
-The old Code - WSL build is now **deprecated**.
+First download [Visual Studio Code - Insiders](https://code.visualstudio.com/insiders).
->
+> 2. Next, sign into a Microsoft GitHub org associated GitHub account from a browser.
-> 2. Next, sign into a Microsoft associated GitHub account from a browser and download and manually install the latest VSIX of the [Selfhost Remote Extensions Updater](https://aka.ms/vscode-remote/download/extension) in VS Code - Insiders.
+> 3. Download and manually install the latest VSIX of the [Selfhost Remote Extensions Updater](https://aka.ms/vscode-remote/download/extension) in VS Code – Insiders.
->
+> 4. The first time the Selfhost Remote Extensions starts, you may be prompted to paste in a GitHub access token so that it can download and auto-update private versions of the extensions.
+You only need to give "Repo" scope to this token.
-> 3. Finally, the first time the Selfhost Remote Extensions starts, you will be prompted to paste in a [GitHub access token](https://github.com/settings/tokens) so that it can download and auto-update private versions of the extensions.
-You only need to give "Repo" scope and this token will not be required once we release.
+> 5. Reload / restart VS Code - Insiders.

 ### Remote Development extension pack